Accidental spills on expensive leather furniture are stressful! But don’t worry – if you act quickly – most messes won’t result in permanent damage.

-Try to clean up a spill as quickly as possible.
-This will minimize the chances of it soaking into the leather.
+Try to clean up spills as quickly as possible.
+This will minimize the chances of the mess soaking into the leather.
 Spills are much less likely to result in a permanent stain if they are taken care of promptly, and cleaned thoroughly before drying.

-If a spill has already dried, or you’re trying to remove an existing stain, all hope is not lost.
-There is still a good chance that you’ll be able to remove the stain – it might just take a little extra elbow grease with the scrubbing in step two.
+If a spill has already dried or you’re trying to remove an old existing stain, don’t worry – there’s still hope!
+There is a good chance that you’ll be able to remove the stain.
+It might take a little extra elbow grease (scrubbing in step #2) before the stain lifts.

 Step 1: Absorb The Spill

 If the spill is liquid, absorb as much as possible with a microfiber cleaning cloth (Amazon).
 For other spills, start by removing the mess and wiping down the area.
 Try to remove as much of the mess as possible so the leather cleaner (in the next step) can work effectively.

 Step 2: Wash With Leather Cleaner

 Next, wet the soft bristle brush with warm water, and then start washing the leather thoroughly.
 Using a small amount of leather cleaner, and a small amount of water on the brush will provide enough moisture to dampen the leather and make it slightly wet.

 tip: it’s not good for leather or the stuffing inside of a couch to be completely soaked, so make sure to use water sparingly in this step.

 Scrub vigorously in a circular pattern until the stain is no longer visible.
 If you’re trying to remove an old stain, you may need re-apply additional saddle soap if stain doesn’t start lifting within the first few minutes of scrubbing.